phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 ## Wavelength Zones

 AWS Wavelength Zones allows for **edge-computing on 5G Networks**.
-Applicatinos will have **ultra-low latency** being as close as possible to the users.
+Applications will have **ultra-low latency** being as close as possible to the users.

 AWS has partnered with various Telecom companies to utilize their 5G Networks.
 For example:
 - verizon